benjamindean/image-swap/README.md

             }
         };

- 4. Pass it to a new object:
+ 4. Pass the options to a newly created object:

         var Sizes = new ImageSwap(options);

- 5. Optionally, call update method on window resize to see the changes right away:
+ 5. Optionally, call update method on window resize event to see the changes right away:

         window.addEventListener('resize', function (event) {
             Sizes.update();